codemaster138/codemaster138.github.io/posts/creating-an-interpreter-part-1-lexer.md

 ```

 ## That's it!
 And that's it!
 We're finally done!

-Stay tuned for the next tutorial where we will learn how to create a parser for our code.
+You can take a look at [this post](/blog/creating-an-interpreter-part-2-parser) to learn how to build a parser.